Continuation maps for the Morse fundamental group

 \end{enumerate} We then set $\pi_1^{\text{Morse}}(F,\ast)=\faktor{\tilde{\mathcal{L}}(F,\ast)}{\sim}$.

 \begin{remark} These equivalences have several consequences on the inverted and concatenated paths described previously.
 Firstly, if $\ell$ is a loop in $\ast$, then $\ell\ell^{-1}\sim1$.
 Also, if $\ell\sim\ell'$, then $\ell^{-1}\sim\ell'^{-1}$.
-Finally, given two Morse loops $\ell_1$ and $\ell_2$ such that $\ell_1\sim\ell_2$, then if we have another path $\ell_3$, then $\ell_1\ell_3\sim\ell_2\ell_3$.
-If we are dealing with just paths, we also can deduce some consequences, but one must be much more careful of where a path begins and ends.\end{remark} \begin{remark} A more visual way of defining relation \ref{relation:boundary} would be to say that two paths are equivalent if they are the boundary of the unstable manifold of an index 2 critical point, or if together they form the boundary of the union of several such unstable manifolds (modulo the first relation).
+Finally, given two Morse loops $\ell_1$ and $\ell_2$ such that $\ell_1\sim\ell_2$, then if we have another path $\ell_3$, then $\ell_1\ell_3\sim\ell_2\ell_3$. \end{remark} \begin{remark} A more visual way of defining relation \ref{relation:boundary} would be to say that two paths are equivalent if they form the boundary of the Latour cell of an index 2 critical point, or if together they form the boundary of the union of several such Latour cells (modulo the first relation).
 In the typical Morse fundamental group setting, since we have a group structure, this is achieved by modding out by the normal subgroup generated by such boundaries.
 Here, since we do not have a group structure and so the notion of a generated subgroup no longer makes sense, we replace this notion with the one of equivalences on steps.
 Figure \ref{fig:gluing_unstable_mflds} illustrates how this is an equivalent approach: in this case, we have three unstable manifolds which glue together.
 The first one tells us that $\sigma_\infty\sim\sigma_3^{-1}\sigma_2^{-1}\sigma_1^{-1}$, the second one gives us $\sigma_4\sim\sigma_6^{-1}\sigma_5^{-1}\sigma_2^{-1}$, and the last $\sigma_\infty'\sim\sigma_7^{-1}\sigma_6^{-1}\sigma_8^{-1}$.
 One can check that this gives us two equivalence classes of paths based at $\ast$, $[\sigma_1\sigma_4^{-1}\sigma_7]$ and the empty word. \end{remark}